r01010010/tonica/README.md

 - etc

 ### Actions
+In them lays the logic.
 They will be defined in a source of true config file, which will be programatically used, (JSON for example), but at the same time can be exposed to PO's so they can serve as a contract between them and developers.

 ### Middleware
 - Layers, layers, layers of everything you can imagine, actionable by env variables or whatever you want.
 Logging, permissions, anything!.

-## Flow

-1. The view, in the example a react component, calls to an action through its actor: `user.createWorkspace(ws)`.
-2. The actor, which inherits from a `runner` class, execs the correspondant action.
-3. The runner logic iterates through all actor's middlewares and finally calls the `action.exec` function.
-4. The action is also a runner, so the same, action.exec calls the parent's exec that will run all action's middleware plus the particular logic of the action.
-5. If action thinks is necessary, updates store.